UI/UX

 Wireframes

 To establish a comprehensive concept of what Atelier would look like.
-I needed to create a set of prototype wireframes to build on opportunity interactions and design choices that were made during User Journey Maps.
-This allowed me to experiment with formats such as the universal layout of the platform and each screen.
-Whilst seeing which screens were the most important and worked for the impact of the app.
-Through this, I was able to move from regular wireframes to low-fidelity wireframes that pushed me much further into a high-fidelity format.
+I needed to create a set of prototype wireframes to build on the opportunity interactions and design choices identified during User Journey Maps.
+This process allowed me to experiment with formats, including the platform’s universal layout and each screen.
+Whilst seeing which screens were most important and effective in achieving the app’s impact.
+Through this, I was able to move from regular wireframes to low-fidelity wireframes that pushed me much further toward high-fidelity.

 To establish a comprehensive concept of what Atelier would look like.
-I needed to create a set of prototype wireframes to build on opportunity interactions and design choices that were made during User Journey Maps.
-This allowed me to experiment with formats such as the universal layout of the platform and each screen.
-Whilst seeing which screens were the most important and worked for the impact of the app.
-Through this, I was able to move from regular wireframes to low-fidelity wireframes that pushed me much further into a high-fidelity format.
+I needed to create a set of prototype wireframes to build on the opportunity interactions and design choices identified during User Journey Maps.
+This process allowed me to experiment with formats, including the platform’s universal layout and each screen.
+Whilst seeing which screens were most important and effective in achieving the app’s impact.
+Through this, I was able to move from regular wireframes to low-fidelity wireframes that pushed me much further toward high-fidelity.

 Research